 Before you move to Oʻahu, take some time to get to know Hawaiʻi’s history.
 Hawaiʻi’s Story by Hawaii’s Queen, written by Queen Liliʻuokalani is a great place to start.
 Once you arrive, make time to appreciate Native Hawaiian culture and traditions.
 The Bishop Museum in Honolulu is a rich resource that covers several periods of Hawaiian history and culture.
 It’s well worth a visit, and it will offer you an excellent foundation for respecting the culture of Hawaiʻi’s first human settlers.

-A lot of our customers ask us if they should send their cars to Hawaiʻi or buy a car once they arrive.
+A lot of the people we move to Oahu ask us if they should ship their cars to Hawaiʻi or buy a car once they arrive.

 #9: Traffic Can Be Tough